Elico-Corp/openerp-7.0/procurement_supply_ext/README.rst

 Procurement Supply Ext
 =============================

-Support a new field supply_method for planner to confirm.
+Support a new field supply_method for planner to confirm it at procurement level.
 Default value is from product when confirm the sale order.

 Bug Tracker